scm-manager/website/content/posts/2020-06-05-scm-manager-2-0-0/index.md

 ### Editor Plugin

 Ever wanted to make a small change in a repository?
-Like updating a README or uploading a new file?
+Like updating a README (which by the way can be displayed by the [readme plugin](https://www.scm-manager.org/plugins/scm-readme-plugin)) or uploading a new file?
 Now you can use the [editor plugin](https://www.scm-manager.org/plugins/scm-editor-plugin) to do so.

 TODO screenshots